siberianfox/tinygwiki/Getting-Started.md

 2. One power supply.
 12v - 30v (24v recommended)
 3. USB Type A (Typical USB printer cable)
 4. One computer (OSX or Windows.
 Linux can be used but is not included in this guide)
+5. At least one bi-polar stepper motor (Typically, 3 are used for 3 axis mills)

+Software:
+1. Coolterm - A serial terminal program.  (http://freeware.the-meiers.org/)